Check version

 --priv private.pem

 Download encryption certificates from the IBM Hyper Protect Repository.
-Retrieves the latest or specific versions of CCCR encryption certificates required for contract encryption and workload deployment.
+Retrieves the latest or specific versions of HPCR encryption certificates required for contract encryption and workload deployment.

 contract-cli download-certificate [flags]